Naman-1234/BuildWebOnline/README.md

 - Backend<br>
      1. Navigate to Backend by `cd ..` and type `npm i` to install all packages.<br>
      2. Type `cp .env.example .env` and replace value of variables there.<br>
-     3. Type `node index.js` to start the server locally, Server will start on Port 3001.
+     3. Type `node index.js` to start the server alone, Server will start on Port 3001.
 To Run on any other port go to index.js and change Value of Port.<br>

+- After Above Steps:
+    1. After following above steps type `npm run dev` to start frontend and backend concurrently.
+    2. By default frontend will run on port 3000 and Backend on the Port 3001
+    3. In case you get error messages like `Port already in use` type
+        - For Linux: `sudo fuser -k <port>/tcp`, this will kill all the processes associated with port specified.
+        - For Windows: `netstat -o -n -a | findstr <port>` ,this will give you all the processes running on different Ports along with their PID.
+Then kill required one using `taskkill /F /PID <pid>` using cmd as an administrator/

 ## Learning
 Building this project and solving the errors came along was a beautiful journey.
 This is a great project to anyone who wants to make his/her skills better in MERN Stack or Sole Frontend and Backend.